 Unit 4 Glossary

-An unselfish concern for the well-being of others.
+A selfless concern for the well-being of others.
 Being helpful to other people with little or no interest in being rewarded for one’s efforts.
 Altruism is the opposite of selfishness as it focuses on the needs of others.

 Someone who is present at an event without participating in it.
 Bystanders are also called observers or spectators; they “stand by” and watch while something is happening.

 The responsibilities, rights and privileges that a person has as a result of either being born in a country or going through the process of becoming a citizen of a country.
-Citizenship implies working towards the betterment of the community through participation, volunteer work and efforts to improve life for all.
+Citizenship implies working towards the betterment of the community through participation, volunteer work, and efforts to improve life for all.

 The system of shared beliefs, values, customs, behaviours, and artifacts that we use to understand the world and each other.
 The culture of a community will define the rules of conduct and provide a framework for living together.
 Culture is transmitted from generation to generation through learning.

-The presence of an infinite range of human characteristics, cultures and languages.
-Respect for diversity means understanding that each individual is unique and recognizing our individual differences in race, gender, age, religious beliefs, physical abilities and ethnicity.
+The presence of an infinite range of human characteristics, cultures, and languages.
+Respect for diversity means understanding that each individual is unique and recognizing our individual differences in race, gender, age, religious beliefs, physical abilities, and ethnicity.
 In communities that honour diversity, people make efforts to understand each other and move beyond simple tolerance to embracing and celebrating the rich dimensions of diversity found within each individual.

 Treating everyone in a way that can result in equality of outcomes.
 To achieve equity people may need to receive different treatment so that they all have equal opportunity.
-For example, students who don’t yet know how to speak English will need extra support so that they have the same opportunities to learn as native English-speaking students.
-Without this additional support, they would not have equal opportunity for success in school.
+For example, students who do not yet know how to speak English will need extra support so that they have the same opportunities to learn as native English-speaking students.
+Without this additional support, they would not have the equal opportunity for success in school.

 One who holds the view that all people should be treated with the respect and dignity they deserve as human beings, and who believes that advancing the well-being of humanity is a noble goal.
-Humanitarianism is the antithesis of the “us vs. them” mentality.

 Someone who carries out intentionally wrongful (and sometimes even criminal) behaviour towards someone else.